AI Agent Vendors Compared (2026): Platforms, Pricing, and How to Choose

 Vague on production deployments: If a vendor cannot provide specific references from customers running production workloads at your scale, they may not be ready for your requirements.

-Security theater: Claiming “enterprise security” without specific certifications, audit reports, or detailed documentation suggests the claims may not be substantiated.
+Security theater: Claiming “enterprise security” without specific certifications, audit reports, or detailed documentation suggests claims may not be substantiated.

-Overselling AI capabilities: Vendors who promise AI will solve problems that still require significant human judgment may be setting unrealistic expectations.
+Overselling AI capabilities: Vendors who promise AI will solve problems that still require human judgment may be setting unrealistic expectations.

 Making the Final Decision